gnpretorius/simple-validator/README.md

 ```

 It's a cleaner approach, allows you to specify complex return types and provides a boolean indication reflecting the validation state of the current object.
 You could use simple out param's and use a boolean return
-type for all methods, but I'm not a fun (That doesn't mean it's not right)
+type for all methods, but I'm not a fan (That doesn't mean it's not right)